Yna-Ojeda-Flutter-Apps/maintein/README.md

 * Active Listening Screens
 * Breathing Exercise Screen
 * Settings Screen & Local Notification
+* Data Collection using Firebase

 ## Currently working on
-* Data Collection using Firebase
+* Automate data collection and initialization of notification settings
+* Tutorial Screen upon installation
+* Settings: help/guide of the app, and screen for attributions

 ## To do
-* Add hotlines in breathinge exercise screen
+* Breathing exercises: add hotlines, and appropriate tempo
 * System Testing